Seville • Spain

 The Cathedral of Seville was built from 1401-1519 on the former site of the city’s mosque.
 It is the largest of all medieval and Gothic cathedrals, in terms of both area and volume.
 The Giralda, originally a minaret, was converted into a bell tower, topped with a statue, known locally as El Giraldillo, representing Faith.
 The tower’s interior was built with ramps rather than stairs, to allow the Muezzin (a man who calls Muslims to prayer from the minaret of a mosque) to ride on horseback to the top.

 The Alcázar facing the cathedral has developed from the old Moorish Palace in Mudéjar style.
-The Torre del Oro, a defensive barrier on the river where a chain was strung through the water from the base of the tower to prevent boats from traveling into the river port.
-Plaza de Espana was built for the 1929 Exposición Ibero-Americana, and is an example of Regionalist Architecture, nearby, the Maria Luisa Parkcontains two museums, the Archaeological Museum, and the Museum of Traditional Arts and Costumes.
+The Torre del Oro, a defensive barrier on the river where a chain was strung through the water from the base of the tower to prevent boats from travelling into the river port.
+Plaza de Espana was built for the 1929 Exposición Ibero-Americana and is an example of Regionalist Architecture, nearby, the Maria Luisa Park contains two museums, the Archaeological Museum, and the Museum of Traditional Arts and Costumes.

 The most well-known festivals of Seville are Semana Santa and the Seville Fair, La Feria de Sevilla.
 During Feria, families, businesses and organizations set up casetas, marquees, in which they spend the week dancing, drinking, and socializing, traditionally, women wear elaborate flamenco dresses and men dress in their best suits.
-Semana Santa, is a week of prosessions celebrating Catholicism.
+Semana Santa is a week of processions celebrating Catholicism.